-As we approach the Fall 2020 semester, library staff are working hard to provide alternative access to the print course reserves collection.
+For the Spring 2021 semester, library staff continue to work hard to provide alternative access to the print course reserves collection.
 Due to the operational impact that COVID-19 and social distancing have had on the libraries, we are not able to place physical items, such as print books and DVDs on reserve for the Fall semester.
 A significant portion of the books on reserve are print copies of required textbooks, and students cannot access them without coming into the library, which is not possible at this time.
 Library staff have continuously explored approaches to how we acquire course textbooks, to ensure that students have access, even in an online, distance delivery environment.

 This work is complicated by textbook publishers who do not provide electronic purchasing options for libraries.
 Many existing course textbooks are simply unavailable to any library, regardless of budget, in formats other than print.
 Textbook publishers have built their profit models around selling e-textbooks directly to students.
 We also know that the cost of textbooks and other course materials are a barrier for students at every university and essentially sends taxpayer funded student financial aid back to content providers, who further exploit faculty labor and research to monopolize and dominate knowledge production.

 This is not a library problem.
 This is an industry problem that impacts everyone in higher education: students, advocates in support and success roles, faculty and institutional research output, grant funding, and confuses prestige and paywalls with quality in scholarship evaluation.

 Despite the library’s commitment to make copies of all requested textbooks and course materials available to assist those students who are unable to purchase their own, the following publishers will not allow us to purchase an e-textbook version of their publications: